jamesallardice/jslint-error-explanations/message-articles/reserved-identifier.md

  - `static`
  - `yield`

-You may not use any of the words listed above as an identifer.
+You may not use any of the words listed above as an identifier.
 The only way to fix this issue is to change the name of your variable to something more sensible.